Quentin18/Line-Track-Designer/docs/source/quickstart.rst

 -----------------------
 This is how to build the track above with *Line Track Designer*:

-1. Create en empty track ``track.txt`` with 3 rows and 3 columns:
+1. Create en empty track ``track.txt`` with 3 rows and 3 columns using this command:

 .. code-block:: bash

     linetrack create track.txt 3 3

-You should arrive in your default text editor with this content:
+You will arrive in your default text editor with this content:

 .. code-block:: text